flisanp/ms1-ceramic-studio/README.md

 **Footer** - A fixed footer that exists on every page.
 Located in the center of the footer are four social media icons with links to the ceramist social media pages.
 The links have the same hover effects as the navbar and changes color when hovering over them.

 #### Features Left to Implement
-- A webshop directly on her page so that customers easily can buy her work without beeing redirect to Etsy.com.
+- A webshop directly on her page so that customers easily can buy her work without beeing redirected to Etsy.com.

 - A lightbox feature to the image galley so that customers can get a better view of the items.